 You can have HGV wheel stops completely yellow, black, or yellow reflective strips for pedestrian and driver visibility.

 HGV wheel stops are ideally installed on sites where heavy-duty vehicles, trucks and lorries are parked or frequently driving.
 These wheel stops aim to ensure the safety of drivers, the workforce at these sites and other road users because these vehicles have a high rate of accidents.

 Drivers cannot look back during reverse parking, and motor vehicles have the chance of an accident with it.
 So, these are some major sites where HGV wheel stops are used:

 - HGV wheel stops are necessary for busy depots and service areas.
 When trucks are parked back to back, it can be easy to misjudge the length of the vehicle, and they collide in no time, which may result in fatalities.

-- You can use these parking blocks at loading bays, and distribution areas as heavy trucks carrying goods have frequent movement at these sites.
+- You can use these parking blocks at loading bays and distribution areas as heavy trucks carrying goods frequently move at these sites.

-- Unloading and waiting bays are also similar heavy vehicle sites that require wheel stop placement.
+- Unloading and waiting for bay sites also require wheel stop placement.

 - Warehouses, industrial and commercial areas where articulated and heavy vehicles are frequently parked.

 - Trailer parking areas and truck parking at service stations are prime locations where HGV wheel stops prevent accidents and fatalities.

 - You can also use HGV wheel stops for vehicles like double-deckers, coaches, and a combination of all sizes of trucks and lorries, including rigid and articulated vehicles.

 Thus, if you are in charge of these sites, don’t risk drivers and other road users’ lives and consider HGV wheel stops as must-have traffic safety devices.